Description

 method is a virtual method of the ConditionalVisibilityAttribute

 class.
-It is used to determine whether a specific condition is met for a given object, which in turn affects the visibility of a property in the inspector.
-This method is part of the attribute's functionality to conditionally hide properties based on runtime conditions.
+It is used to determine whether a specific condition is met for a given object and type description.
+This method is typically used to control the visibility of properties in the inspector based on dynamic conditions.

 Usage